 Sign up for ABC’s eNews to learn how you can help protect birds!

 Outdoor domestic cats are a recognized threat to global biodiversity.
-Cats have contributed to the extinction of 33 species and continue to adversely impact a wide variety of other species, including those at risk of extinction such as Piping Plover.
+Cats have contributed to the extinction of 63 species of birds, mammals, and reptiles in the wild and continue to adversely impact a wide variety of other species, including those at risk of extinction, such as Piping Plover.

-Predation by domestic cats is the number-one direct, human-caused threat to birds in the United States and Canada, as the graphic on the left details.
-(2014 State of the Birds report.)
+Predation by domestic cats is the number-one direct, human-caused threat to birds in the United States and Canada.

 Even well-fed cats will hunt and kill.
 Upon reflection, most cat owners will have observed this behavior.
 When a cat plays with a feather toy or laser, it is practicing predatory behaviors.
 When these behaviors continue outdoors, the results are deadly for birds and other wildlife.